celery/celery/docs/getting-started/brokers/couchdb.rst

 Limitations
 ===========

-The Beanstalk message transport does not currently support:
+The CouchDB message transport does not currently support:

     * Remote control commands (celeryctl, broadcast)

-[Q: What's Beanstalk got to do with CouchDB? what are the CouchDB limitations?]